First time classical tips

 You might be worried about not knowing what to do or when to clap.
 Help is at hand!

 Research says that many people are put off coming to classical music concerts because they don’t know the rules.
 While there are many initiatives which have tried to relax those rules (for example, the OAE’s award-winning Night Shift is billed as ‘Classical Music without the Rules’) it's good to know what to do.
-So here are Southbank Centre's own Director of Music Gillian Moore's Rules for going to a Classical Concert:
+Here is our Director of Music Gillian Moore's take on the rules for classical music concerts.
+You may find they are not as intimidating as you think:

 - Love the experience of sitting in a comfortable seat with no distractions, listening to glorious music for an hour or two.